 We heard Emily Delap speak about the importance of participation of children and young people in decision making.

-We asked you to take part in a poll which will help us understand what you think about participation of children and young people in decisions about their care.
-Please note, the wording of this poll is written only in English.
+We would now like you to take part in a poll which will help us understand what you think about participation of children and young people in decisions about their care.

 Voting in the poll has now closed.
 Read further for Chrissie’s analysis of the poll results.